Alecerzea/OS-Install-Scripts/README.md

 # OS-Scripts-Install
 These is just a personal things that I like to do everythime I install an OS in a personall system or VM, thats all, give it a look if you want.

-I have Windows, Fedora and mac systems personalized as my likeness.
+I have Windows, Fedora-Linux and MacOs systems personalized as my likeness.

 I tried using these debloater https://github.com/Raphire/Win11Debloat in my .bat for windows but It didnt worked, so I have it here now.

-The script I have here for Mac is only for VM use, since I use it only in KVM in my fedora, please understand if you use it in bare metal you're on your own.
+The script I have here for Mac is only for VM use, since I use it only in KVM in my Fedora install, please understand if you use it in bare metal you're on your own.